apollo

 Kidney

-Take Solonex Tablet with caution, especially if you have a history of Kidney diseases/conditions.
+Take Solonex Tablet with caution, especially if you have a history of kidney disease.
 Your doctor may adjust the dose of this medicine or prescribe a suitable alternative based on your condition.

 bannner image